 Statement by Lowell Ungar, ACEEE Senior Policy Advisor

-Overall, the bill increases funding for energy efficiency programs at the US Department of Energy (DOE) and maintains funding levels for efficiency programs at the US Environmental Protection Agency (EPA).
-Specifically, the bill maintains current funding levels for ENERGY STAR®, as well as SmartWay and other voluntary programs that give consumers and businesses the information they need to select energy-efficient products.
-EPA’s Ann Arbor laboratory, where all vehicle certification testing and standards development occurs, also appears to be level-funded.
+Overall, the omnibus bill increases funding for energy efficiency programs at the US Department of Energy (DOE).
+It maintains funding levels for efficiency programs at the US Environmental Protection Agency (EPA).
+Specifically, the bill maintains current funding levels for ENERGY STAR® That’s as well as SmartWay and other voluntary programs.
+All that give consumers and businesses the information they need to select energy-efficient products.
+EPA’s Ann Arbor laboratory, where all vehicle certification testing and standards development occurs.
+For that also appears to be level-funded.

 The American Council for an Energy-Efficient Economy acts as a catalyst to advance energy efficiency policies, programs, technologies, investments, and behaviors.